Kotlin/KEEP/proposals/sealed-interface-freedom.md

 > on sealed classes that are introduced by JVM specification.
 >
 > Unlike Java, Kotlin does not require any kind of `permits` annotation even when subclasses are specified in another
-> file, which honors Kotlin tradition of avoiding source-code repetition of information that could be interred by
+> file, which honors Kotlin tradition of avoiding source-code repetition of information that could be inferred by
 > the compiler.
 Just like return types of functions are optionally specified, we do reserve a possibility that,
 > in the future, we might add an optional way to specify some kind of `permits` list, but we are reluctant to do this
 > from day one due to the lack of evidence that this will significantly help to substantiate additional syntactic